-Disclaimer: This blog was written in 2017, before the COVID-19 pandemic.
+Disclaimer: This blog was written before the COVID-19 pandemic.
 Guided activities, programs and workshops are cancelled until further notice.

 My earliest memories are of spending time in the outdoors and feeling happy.
 As a young child, I spent summers with my family at the Philippe Lake campground in Gatineau Park.
 It’s fitting that today I find myself working for the NCC as a nature interpretation program officer in Gatineau Park.

 From being a math tutor, to teaching English as a second language, to working in museums, I’ve always enjoyed the opportunity to share the knowledge that I have acquired in ways that people can connect with.
 I’m an educator at heart.

 I get to bring this passion to my role by working with the Gatineau Park team to bring our interpretation plan and its themes to life.
 I work closely with a group of nature interpretation guides to deliver our programs.
 I manage schedules, write scripts, provide training, evaluate performances and adapt programs as needed.

 I also work with the Park biologists to ensure that we are providing the public with the most accurate and timely information.
 They give us ideas for themes that are relevant to the Park’s conservation initiatives, which we then integrate into our programming.